Web and Social Network Analytics

 Social Media

-• Last decade explosion of social media websites
+• Last decade: explosion of social media platforms

 • Data linked to people